ansonhe97/GroveUIDocs/RescreenDocs/IO/Digital.md

 }
 ```

+### Using PWM output

+The Grove ports on ReScreen can also be used as PWM output.

 ### Using I2C as Digital Port

 The Grove I2C port can also be used as Digital Port on Rescreen: